Matt-Weiss/spaceinyourface/README.md

 For our successful demonstration and proof of concept, we built a Flask app on a RaspberryPi 3 and exposed that application through an Ngrok tunneling service so that our deployed application could be reused with any similiar setup.
 Our telescope adjustments were made by stepper motors and custom 3D printed parts.
 Special thanks go to [Ian Douglas](https://github.com/iandouglas) for 3D printing and hardware integration support.

 ## Getting Set up

+You will need to have Ruby 2.4.1 and Rails 5.2 installed to your ruby environment.

 ```
 $ git clone git@github.com:Matt-Weiss/spaceinyourface.git
 $ bundle update